-Walking with Dinosaurs 2025: trailer, dinosaurs, narrator and everything we know about the dino reboot
+Walking with Dinosaurs 2025: release date, trailer, dinosaurs, narrator and everything else we know

 Over 25 years after it first aired, Walking with Dinosaurs is coming back to screens in a rebooted series, ready to reawaken a love of dinosaurs with a new generation of watchers.

-First broadcast in 1999 and narrated by Kenneth Branagh, Walking with Dinosaurs was revolutionary in its use of CGI to depict dinosaurs, and it spawned loads of spin-offs including Walking with Beasts and Walking with Monsters.
-But nearly 25 years after the end of the original dino series, the BBC has announced that it's making a new version of the original show.
+First broadcast in 1999 and narrated by Kenneth Branagh, Walking with Dinosaurs was revolutionary in its use of CGI to depict dinosaurs, and it spawned loads of spin-offs, including Walking with Beasts and Walking with Monsters.
+But nearly 25 years after the end of the original dino series, the BBC has made a new version of the original show.

-So here's what you need to know about the rebooted Walking with Dinosaurs 2025 including what it'll look at and who's in it.
+So here's what you need to know about the rebooted Walking with Dinosaurs 2025 including when it's out, what it'll look at, and who's in it.

 Walking with Dinosaurs 2025 trailer